Averagejoesec/averagejoesec.github.io/project_pages/project1.md

 ---
 layout: project
-title: Project 1 - Flask News Aggregator with Docker
+title: Project 1
 ---

+# Flask News Aggregator with Docker

-## Step 1: Create a sample application
+## Step 1: Create the application with Python

-Let's start by creating a simple Flask application to search for news articles using the Bing Search API.
-We'll fetch the top 10 most recent articles for the specified keywords and display them in an aesthetically pleasing format.
+Let's start by creating a Flask application to search for news articles using the Bing Search API.
+We'll fetch the top 10 most recent articles for the specified keywords and display them in order from most to least recent.

 ### 1.1 Sign up for the Bing Web Search API